Bahari95/pyrefiga/README.md

     Fast solvers

-    Examples on Poisson, Cahn-Hilliard, and Elasticity problems
+    Examples on Poisson, Cahn-Hilliard, and Elasticity problems ...

-    Multipatch simulations

     r-refinement (coming soon)

     Adaptation to complex 2D and 3D geometries

-    Enhancements for multipatch and toroidal domains
+    Enhancements for multipatch domains (coming soon)

     Improvements to solver stability and adaptive mesh refinement